 When trying to locate a tested web object, the test engine checks the selectors in the order they are listed by the editor.

 Select the selector whose priority you want to change and click Move Up or Move Down respectively.

 Select a selector in the list and click Remove.

-Update mapping criteria by pointing out the object on the screen (for web objects only)
+Update mapping criteria (for web objects only)